|31 Jan 1939

 |1 ship damaged, total tonnage 7,177 GRT

 1 ship a total loss, total tonnage 7,092 GRT

 Sunk 7 August 1943 in the North Atlantic, in position 39.42N, 38.21W while supplying U-66 by depth charges and a Fido homing torpedo from five Avenger aircraft of the US escort carrier USS Card.
 62 dead (all hands lost).

 Attacks on this boat and other events

 The sinking of U-117 U-66 requested medical assistance following an attack by carrier aircraft on 3 August.
 U-117s doctor, the WO, Oblt Paul Frerks, (as replacement commander) and provisions were transferred on 6 August, and Dr Schenk was able to save the lives of the two men injured.

 At 11.54 hrs the next day the boats were surprised by an Avenger aircraft (VC-1 USN) from USS Card while U-117 was refuelling U-66.
 Two depth charges from the Avenger (Lt (jg) A.H.
 Sallenger) detonated between the boats and damaged U-117.
 U-66 tried to assist her, but then crash-dived and on doing so was unsuccessfully attacked with a Fido homing torpedo by the Avenger.
-About 20 minutes later two more Avengers and two Wildcats arrived from the carrier and forced U-117 to dive by strafing and dropping depth charges.
-The boat was apparently hit and sunk by one of two Fido torpedoes dropped by the Avengers at around 12.45 hrs.
+About 20 minutes later two more Avengers and two Wildcats from the carrier arrived and forced U-117 to dive by strafing and dropping depth charges.
+The boat was apparently hit and sunk by one of two Fido homing torpedoes dropped by the Avengers at around 12.45 hrs.
 (Sources: Franks/Zimmerman)

 1 recorded attack on this boat.